YannickRobin/hybris_modules/require/README.md

-# Hello World demo
+# Require demo

 ## Overview
-This demo shows how to use require inside a module.
+This demo shows how to import a library inside another library.

 ## How to execute